borislavab/research-classifier/README.md

 This project is a web application for classifying research papers into multiple categories based on their abstracts.
 The repo includes fine-tuning a pre-trained BERT bert-base-cased model based on the [ArXiv dataset from Kaggle](https://www.kaggle.com/datasets/Cornell-University/arxiv).
-The problem is a multi-label classification problem with 176 original categories, 2635119 and significant class imbalance.
+The problem is a multi-label classification problem with 176 original categories, 2635119 samples and significant class imbalance.
 For the training I used Google Colab with a T4 GPU which connects to Google Drive for storage.
 The notebook can be found in the [research_classifier.ipynb](research_classifier/training/research_classifier.ipynb) file.